Skip to Content

 Unlike termites, which also chew through wood, carpenter ants do not eat the wood itself.
 They only create tunnels underneath that allow them to move easily from one place to another.
 While they may be relatively small in size, these ants can cause excessive damage to your garden.

 In case a carpenter ant takes a liking to your trees, it won’t take long before they start digging massive tunnels throughout the bark.
 Eventually, you are going to end up losing the entire tree.
-Slowly, the leaves will start to wither; before long, the tree will go bone-dry.
+The leaves will slowly start to wither, and before long, the tree will go bone-dry.

 In an average carpenter ant colony, you should know that there are around 20,000 workers.
-However, if the colony is of a larger size, it can contain up to 50,000 workers.
+However, if the colony is larger, it can contain up to 50,000 workers.

 Getting rid of this infestation is not going to be easy, as you can see.
-It’s recommended that you take appropriate steps in order to get rid of the infestation.
+It’s recommended that you take appropriate steps to get rid of the infestation.

 Signs of Infestation